ava-labs/avalanche-network-runner/README.md

 export PATH=~/bin:$PATH
 ```

-To add it to your path permanently, add an export command to your shell initialization script (ex: .bashrc).
+To add it to your path permanently, add an export command to your shell initialization script (ex: .zshrc).

 ## Build from source code